git-chglog/git-chglog/README.md

 OPTIONS:
-  --init                                generate the git-chglog configuration file in interactive --config value, -c value              specifies a different configuration file to pick up (default: ".chglog/config.yml") --output value, -o value              output path and filename for the changelogs.
+  --init                                generate the git-chglog configuration file in interactive --path value                          Filter commits by path(s).
+Can use multiple times.
+  --config value, -c value              specifies a different configuration file to pick up (default: ".chglog/config.yml") --output value, -o value              output path and filename for the changelogs.
 If not specified, output to stdout --next-tag value                      treat unreleased commits as specified tags (EXPERIMENTAL)